zoominlive/lesson_planning/INTEGRATION_GUIDE.md

 ## API Endpoints

-All API endpoints support tenant-based data isolation with multi-location filtering:
+All API endpoints support tenant-based data isolation with location-based authorization:

+### Location-Based Authorization

+**Important:** Users can only access data for locations specified in their JWT token's `locations` array.
+The server validates location access on every API request.

+- **locations** (JWT payload): Array of location names (strings) the user is authorized to access
+- **Server-Side Validation**: All endpoints validate user has access to requested location
+- **403 Forbidden**: Returned when user lacks access to the requested location

 ### Multi-Location Query Parameters